mhdnabilkml/mhdnabilkml/README.md

 - 👀 I’m interested in Data Analytics & Geospatial Analysis.
 - 🌱 I’m currently learning ETL pipelines and SQL.
 - 💞️ I’m looking to collaborate on Kaggle competitions.
-- 📫 How to reach me - You can't.
+- 📫 How to reach me - linkedin.
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: Coffee.

 <!---